odunghatabhi/bill_splitter/README.md

 The Hugging Face Spaces app is currently for receipt extraction and bill splitting only.

-The Splitwise feature is **not available right now on Hugging Face Spaces**.
+The Splitwise feature is **not available right now on Hugging Face Spaces** due to personal access token issues.
 To use Splitwise, run the project locally with:

 ```bash
 python app.py